charmoller/ceros-ski/README.md

 ### Score

-   * Display a score as the skier travels further
+   * Display a score as the skier travels further.
-   * Reset score when game is started over
+   * Reset score when game is reset.

 ## Known Bugs